ArjaanBuijk/CarND_Vehicle_Detection/writeup_report.md

 The sliding window search and the thresholding logic is found in code cell 5, 6, 7 and 8.

-The  process_image takes an rgb image, and calls the function find_cars, which was mostly taken as is from the course example, with addition of a heatmap thresholding logic to eliminate false positives.
+The function process_image takes an rgb image as input, and calls the function find_cars, which was mostly taken as is from the course example, with addition of a heatmap thresholding logic to eliminate false positives.

-The nice thing about the find_cars function is that it extracts the HOG features for the entire image only once, and then loops over patches equal to the size of a sliding window.
+The nice thing about the find_cars function is that it extracts the HOG features for a large region of the entire image only once, and then loops over that region with overlapping windows which size can be defined by a scale factor.
 This makes the whole process much faster.
-My first implementation used an actual sliding window search, extracting the HOG features each time for the window, and the find_cars implementation was about 6x faster!
+My first implementation used the method where the HOG features were extracted each time for the sliding window, and the find_cars implementation was about 6x faster!

-I tried different scales of search windows and different cells_per_step (which controls the overlap of the search windows), and settled on the following.
+I tried different search regions with scales of search windows and also tested the influence of the cells_per_step parameter, which controls the overlap of the search windows.

 <b> Selected regions, scales and overlaps for HOG feature extraction</b>